txoof/epdlib/README.md

 scrnShot.save(spam)
 ```

-## Quick-Start Recipe
+## Quick-Start Recipes
+### Quick Demo
+The demo creates a very basic layout and displays some text in four orientations.
+This is an easy way to test your panel and confirm that it is working properly.

+`python3 -m epdlib.Screen`

+### Creating an Image from a Layout
 The following recipe will produce the screen layout shown above for a 640x400 pixel display.
 This image can be passed directly to a WaveShare e-Paper display for writing.

-### Creating an Image from a Layout
 ```
 import epdlib